 What are the Benefits of IM®?

 IM® integrates sight, sound, and physical movements to improve independence across functional daily skills.
 Benefits can be noted in:

-Language and Reading, Academics – The ability to process auditory information more timely & retrieve words, organize & formulation thoughts to converse or compose written information in a fluid manner and read more fluently.
+Language and Reading, Academics – The ability to process auditory information more timely and retrieve words, organize and formulation thoughts to converse or compose written information in a fluid manner and read more fluently.

 Attention and Focus – The ability to focus on informational tasks and ignore distractions for longer periods of time.

 Processing Speed – The rate at which the child is able to accurately perceive and manipulate information.

 Sensory Processing – The ability for one’s brain to interpret and respond to sensory input from his/her own body and the world around him/her.

 Sequencing – Placing detailed information in its accustomed order, for example; days of the week, months of the year, alphabet, etc.

 Motor Coordination – The combination of purposeful gross and fine motor body movements working together (ex. tying shoe laces, handwriting, or riding a bicycle).

 Self-Monitoring and Impulse Control – The ability to monitor mental and physical actions as they occur